Last Updated on

 - 24′ diameter pool = 145 Tiles (580sq.ft)

-This is another possibility for an under pool solution.
+This is another good material that will help you decide.
 We really like this solution since it can be FREE if you can find someone disposing of their old carpet.
 Just put the carpet down under the pool, with the plush side up.
 The carpet provides good protection from the stones and pebbles that could cause a tear in the liner, but it does not provide as much cushion and uniform surface for cleaning as the foam tiles do.

 Can I use sand under my Intex Pool?